January 10th 2021

-We’re in the dark depths of low vitamin D season, as indicated by Public Health England advice that every adult in the UK take a 10mg supplement from October to March.
+Winter is the season of colds, flu and illness.
+Joy.
+The lack of sunlight also makes it the depths of low vitamin D season, Public Health England advise that every adult in the UK take a 10mg supplement from October to March.
 Around 20 per cent of us are estimated to be severely lacking in vitamin D, which we need to absorb calcium, magnesium and phosphate, essential for maintaining strong bones and teeth.
 It turns out, however, that one form of vitamin D in particular, D3, is more effective.
 Not only that, but combining D3 with another much-neglected micronutrient, vitamin K2, gives a better boost for bone health.

 Why D3 is the key

-In a relatively sun-starved nation (holding out for spring), getting our vitamin D fix from the big ball in the sky seems fanciful, so sourcing the most active and usable form of vitamin D from our food is a good move according to Dr Morrison.
+In a relatively sun-starved nation, getting our vitamin D fix from the sun seems fanciful, so sourcing the most active and usable form of vitamin D from our food is a good move according to Dr Morrison.

 You’ll no doubt have clocked by now that edible D3 is derived from animal sources.
 So what if you're vegan?
 The other main form of the vitamin, D2, comes from plants.
 It’s most commonly sourced from mushrooms that have been grown under UV light, and as it’s cheaper to produce.
 It’s, therefore, the most common form of vitamin D found in fortified foods such as bread and cereal as well as in many supplements.